DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 I chose to use a framework and language I'm not familiar with to learn something new.
 Additionally, I also wanted to test if writing large documentation and academic papers in markdown is suited or if it becomes slow and unmanageable when the documentation grows.

 I learned a lot about SvelteKit and typescript and would say I'm now more comfortable with using both.
 I enjoyed writing the documentation in markdown and using pandoc to convert it to a pdf.
 I noticed that pandoc has its limitation and that if you want to highly customize the built pdf it's maybe easier to just use LaTeX from the start.
-I will for sure use this setup in a future project again, but will spend more time on fine-tuning the pandoc output to my needs.
+I will for sure use this setup in a future project again, but will spend more time on fine-tuning the pandoc output to my needs to get a cleaned and more polished look.

 # References